domeniqo/KubernetesNetworkMonitoringController/README.md

         <tr>
             <td rowspan=2>csirt.muni.cz/monitoring</td>
             <td>enabled</td>
             <td rowspan=2>User defined value.
 Defines whether containers defined by K8s object should be monitored or not.
-When this label is not provided at all, it's the same as Disabled option.</td>
+When this label is not provided at all, it's the same as 'disabled' option.</td>
         </tr>
         <tr>
             <td>disabled</td>